The moment a Blackpool and Preston dad saved his unborn son's life after he was born with the umbilical cord wrapped around his neck

 “I didn’t know whether to faint or cry or just to run away but I thought, I’ve got to do this.”

-Steve and 32-year-old Liz, who works at County Hall, had been on two trips to the hospital over the previous 48 hours when Liz believed she was going into labour – only for the couple to be told she wasn’t ready.
+Steve and 32-year-old Liz, who works at County Hall, had been to hospital but it proved to be a false alarm.

-They were sent home by Blackpool Victoria Hospital in the early hours of last Tuesday morning.

-But shortly after, Steve was woken by Liz when she knew the baby was arriving, leaving the couple with no option other than to call 999 for help.
+However, shortly after in the early hours of last Tuesday morning, Steve was woken by Liz when she knew the baby was arriving, leaving the couple with no option other than to call 999 for help.

 Just 90 minutes later, baby Wilf Michael Gary Canavan was born at 4.23am – 15 minutes before paramedics arrived to take over from a relieved Steve.